jamesvillarrubia/pullcraft/README.md

 ## Template Placeholders

-PullCraft uses a placeholder system in its title and body templates to dynamically insert information.
+PullCraft uses a placeholder system in its title and body templates to dynamically insert information from the git repository and the diff.
 The default placeholder pattern is `__KEY__`, where `KEY` is replaced with the actual placeholder name.

-### Available Placeholders
+### Available Default Placeholders

 - `__owner__`: The owner of the repository
 - `__repo__`: The name of the repository